 This job status Means that

-Waiting The job is waiting for its dependencies to be resolved.

-Ready The dependencies of the job have been resolved and the job is ready to run.

-Running The job is running.

 Successful The job completed successfully.

 Error The job stopped running with an error.

 Canceled The job was canceled.

 Held The job was put on hold.

 Undecided The job status is currently being checked.

 Blocked The job was blocked because of unfulfilled dependencies.